Tiyenti/distrandomizer-python/readme.md

 `randomiser10`.
 (Don't worry, all mode tags are stripped so they won't clog up your my levels list ingame.)
 A playlist file, `randomiser.xml`, will also be generated and automatically put into the LevelPlaylists directory.
-When you want to play your randomised game, go to any Arcade level select, open the playlist list, and select randomiser.
+When you want to play your randomised game, go to the Sprint mode level select and use the **Randomiser** playlist.